AdaCore/gnatdoc/documentation/users_guide/annotations.rst

-As shown above, a combined approach of documentation is also supported (see that the general description of the enumeration type *Colors* is located before its declaration and the documentation of its literals is located after their declaration).
+As shown above, a combined approach of documentation is also supported (see that the general description of the enumeration type *Colors* is located before its declaration, and the documentation of its literals is located after their declaration).